 - Trade Trends by country: Includes demographic details along with fast facts about each market.

 Who are your biggest competitors?
 How will your offering compete with a market leader who may already have local or historic roots in your target country?
 Do some online comparison shopping to see into which countries your main competitors sell.
 Also, see if they offer pricing in local currencies or even have country-specific websites for buyers.
 This research can offer insights into how seriously – and potentially how entrenched – your competitors are in markets you may want to target.

 Plan your routes to market

 Once you’ve selected and learned about your target countries, it’s time to plan how you’ll begin selling in each one.

 Learn more about these options in the "Demand Generation and Selling" section.

 Locate financial resources

 If you need help getting off the ground, some government agencies offer programs that support and finance exporters.
-For instance, in certain circumstances the U.S. Small Business Administration will provide loans and grants to help you get started – and it only takes a few days to get approved.
-Similarly, businesses like PayPal also help make working capital available to small businesses.
+For instance, in certain circumstances the U.S. Small Business Administration will provide loans and grants to help you get started – and it generally only takes a few days to get approved.

 Check out these other helpful resources that offer information on government loans and how to get export assistance: